-- L. Enclosed Areas Below the Lowest Floor New construction or substantial improvement of any structure in Zones A and A1-30 that meets the development standards of Article VI, including the elevation requirements of Article VI, paragraphs F., G., or H. and is elevated on posts, columns, piers, piles, or crawlspaces may be enclosed below the base flood elevation requirements provided all the following criteria are met or exceeded: - 1.
-Enclosed areas are not "basements" as defined in Article XIII; - 2.
+- L. Enclosed Areas Below the Lowest Floor - N. Hydraulic Openings/Flood Vents New construction or substantial improvement of any structure in Zones A and A1-30AE that meets the development standards of Article VI, including the elevation requirements of Article VI, paragraphs F., GH., I., or HJ. and is elevated on posts, columns, piers, piles, or crawlspaces may be enclosed below the base flood elevation requirements provided all the following criteria are met or exceeded: - 1.
+Enclosed areas are not "basements" as defined in Article XIIIXIV; - 2.
 Enclosed areas shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of flood water.
 Designs for meeting this requirement must either: - a. be engineered and certified by a registered professional engineer or architect; or, - b. meet or exceed the following minimum criteria: - (1) a minimum of two openings having a total net area of not less than one square inch for every square foot of the enclosed area; - (2) the bottom of all openings shall be below the base flood elevation and no higher than one foot above the lowest grade; and, - (3) openings may be equipped with screens, louvers, valves, or other coverings or devices provided that they permit the entry and exit of flood waters automatically without any external influence or control such as human intervention, including the use of electrical and other non-automatic mechanical means; - 3.
 The enclosed area shall not be used for human habitation; and, - 4.
-The enclosed areas are usable solely for building access, parking of vehicles, or storage. - M. Bridges New construction or substantial improvement of any bridge in Zones A and A1-30 shall be designed such that: - 1. when possible, the lowest horizontal member (excluding the pilings, or columns) is elevated to at least one foot above the base flood elevation; and, - 2. a registered professional engineer shall certify that: - a. the structural design and methods of construction shall meet the elevation requirements of this section and the floodway standards of Article VI.K.; and, - b. the foundation and superstructure attached thereto are designed to resist flotation, collapse and lateral movement due to the effects of wind and water loads acting simultaneously on all structural components.
+The enclosed areas are usable solely for building access, parking of vehicles, or storage.

+- O. Bridges New construction or substantial improvement of any bridge in Zones A and A1-30AE shall be designed such that: - 1. when possible, the lowest horizontal member (excluding the pilings, or columns) is elevated to at least one foot above the base flood elevation; and, - 2. a registered professional engineer shall certify that: - a. the structural design and methods of construction shall meet the elevation requirements of this section and the floodway standards of Article VI.KM.; and, - b. the foundation and superstructure attached thereto are designed to resist flotation, collapse, and lateral movement due to the effects of wind and water loads acting simultaneously on all structural components.
 Water loading values used shall be those associated with the base flood.

-- N. Containment Walls New construction or substantial improvement of any containment wall located within: - 1.
-Zones A and A1-30 shall: - a. have the containment wall elevated to at least one foot above the base flood elevation; - b. have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and, - c. be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section.
-Such certification shall be provided with the application for a Flood Hazard Development Permit, as required by Article III.K. - O. Wharves, Piers and Docks New construction or substantial improvement of wharves, piers, and docks are permitted in Zones A and A1-30, in and over water and seaward of mean high tide, if the following requirements are met: - 1. wharves, piers, and docks shall comply with all applicable local, state, and federal regulations; and, - 2. for commercial wharves, piers, and docks, a registered professional engineer shall develop or review the structural design, specifications, and plans for the construction.
+- P. Containment Walls New construction or substantial improvement of any containment wall located within: - 1.
+Zones A and A1-30AE shall: - a. have the containment wall elevated to at least one foot above the base flood elevation; - b. have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and, - c. be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this section.
+Such certification shall be provided with the application for a Flood Hazard Development Permit, as required by Article III.K. - Q. Wharves, Piers, and Docks New construction or substantial improvement of wharves, piers, and docks are permitted in Zones A and A1-30AE, in and over water, and seaward of the mean high tide, if the following requirements are met: shall comply with all applicable local, state, and federal regulations.

+wharves, piers,